Bolaji06/My-Article/Introduction to JavaScript classes.md

 console.log(person1.sayHello()); // My name is John, am 21 years old
 ```

 In the example above, the Person class has a constructor which holds the person name and age properties.
-A person object (person1) is created and the ``new`` keyword help us to call the class constructor automatically, passing in the required argument, then we call the "sayHello()" method which help us to print out the message to the console.
+A person object (person1) is created with the ``new`` keyword which help us to call the class constructor automatically, passing in the required argument, then we call the "sayHello" method which help us to print out the message to the console.

 ### Creating  JavaScript object properties using `this` keyword

 In JavaScript class `this` keyword can be use to access and modify the properties and methods of the current class instance.
+When we use `this` in a class we are essentially referring to the current instance of a class, rather than creating a new variable.

 In a way, we could say that `this` in JavaScript class is like declaring a variable for that instance of a class.
 However, it's important to understand that `this` is not exactly the same as a variable declaration.